 The perspectives of others who share similar circumstances and challenges can often be helpful to students seeking counseling.
 The safe and confidential nature of the group setting will help students interact with others and talk openly about their concerns.
 In the process, they will receive group support and learn to develop more healthy and satisfying relationships.

 We offer groups for students on a variety of topics.
 Examples of groups typically offered include depression, anxiety, transition to college, eating concerns women's issues, men's issues, LGBTQ issues, and stress management/relaxation.
 Groups offered vary by semester and student interest.
-A list of possible groups is available for viewing.

 How Does Group Therapy Work?

-Students meet in small groups of 6-8 members with 1 or 2 group leaders once a week for 1 1/2 hours.
+Students meet in small groups of 6-8 members with 1 or 2 group leaders once a week for 1 to 1 1/2 hours.
 Most groups require that you schedule a brief screening interview with the group leader(s) prior to joining.
 Group Counseling may be done in conjunction with individual counseling or you may decide after to talking to counselor that group participation alone would be most beneficial to you.
 Most students are a little anxious when starting group counseling (particularly if they have not had prior group experience) but become more comfortable over time as they get to know other group members.
 In group, members are encouraged to talk about their concerns and to express thoughts and feelings about what other group members say or do.
 Interaction among group members is highly encouraged so that participants can "try out" new ways of relating in a safe and supportive environment.
 Trust and a sense of safety build over time due to the confidential nature of the group and based on members' participation and commitment.

 What is the Benefit of Group Therapy?